Testbits-Training/Robotframework_ProjectAssignment_Group2/README.md

 ##Note for Data driven using excel file:

-For data driven test case using excel file, you CANNOT USE RIDE.
-You need use Python IDE (such as PyCharm) to run this data driven test.
+For data driven test case using excel file, you can use RIDE for this task is not recommended.
+You can use Python IDE (such as PyCharm) to run this data driven test.
 - For installation PyCharm: https://www.youtube.com/watch?v=ZqqIRgNn1vM
 - For first test using PyCharm: https://www.youtube.com/watch?v=WsjShhwDLlo
 - For data driven using excel file tutorial, can refer documentation